Voice of the Faithful 2014 Assembly Turned Talk into Action

 Six afternoon workshops helped us turn talk into action.
 Each workshop was presented twice, so participants could attend at least two workshops:

-• Clericalism What is clericalism, and how do we recognize the signs?
-Come learn how we can remove this primary obstruction to collegial lay participation in our Church.
+• “Clericalism” define what is clericalism, how we can recognize its signs, and how we can remove remove this primary obstruction to collegial lay participation in our Church.

 An expert panel also discussed Pathways to Healing and Reform.
 Panelists presented views on how we might restore our Church.
 Panel members included Fr.
 James Connell, a canon lawyer and retired pastor who helped found the Catholic Whistleblowers; Prof. Thomas Porter, a trial lawyer, mediator, and Methodist minister, who teaches restorative justice in Boston University’s School of Theology; and William Casey, coordinator of a restorative justice program at the Northern Virginia Medication Service, and former chair of VOTF’s Board of Trustees.